Uberspace/manual/source/mail-mailboxes.rst

 Changing passwords
 ------------------

-To change a mailbox's password, run the ``uberspace mail user password`` command, so in order to change the password for the mailbox ``post``, run this command:
+To change a mailbox's password, run the ``uberspace mail user password <mailbox>`` command, so in order to change the password for the mailbox ``post``, run this command:

 .. code-block:: bash